sanath-narasimhan/academic-static/content/post/HDILAB-goals.md

 <body>
    Hierarchical Temporal Memory is a hypothesis by Jeff Hawkins which is based on the working of the neocortex, the outermost part of the human brain
-   This theoritical framework encapsulates the essence of intelligence and is a new approach to building truly intelligent machines.
+   This theoretical framework encapsulates the essence of intelligence and is a new approach to building truly intelligent machines.
    One of the key factors for the working of this algorithm is Sparse Distributed representation (SDR) which, is proposed and the way our brain stores information.
 The other concept is spatial pooling, which can be simply put as neurons that fire together work together.
    My goal is to understand the algorithm completely and implement it in a simple use-case, prediction of charecters in a sentence.